kul-sudo/eportal-deprecated/README.md

 * Evolution:

-  * scale beneath "Time-lapse": adjusting the extent of time-lapse
+  * Scale beneath "Time-lapse": adjusting the extent of time-lapse
   * Hold the evolution start back to select a body: holding the start of the further evolutions back for selecting the species you think will surive the evolution
   * Display averaged properties at the end of evolution: displaying averaged properties of the progenitor of the survived species